Mudroom Storage Ideas: Storage Options and Organization

-After decluttering and organizing my mudroom, what are my storage options?
-People often ask, as they are decluttering and organizing their homes, what the best storage solution is for their needs.
-There is no simple answer to this question.
-In fact, storage is best determined by space, and there are many choices from which to pick.
-Below are several ideas that help you get thinking about storage options in the mudroom.
+After decluttering and organizing my mudroom, what are my mudroom storage ideas?
+People often ask this question as they work through decluttering and organizing their homes.
+The second question is usually what the best storage solution is for their needs.
+There is no simple answer.
+Storage is best determined by space, daily habits, and who uses the room most.

 Shelves and Cubbies

-In areas like the mudroom, think about your storage options.
-For example, when do you most often use the mudroom?
-If you are like some families, the mudroom serves as a catch-all as children and teens move in and out of the home.
-Does the mudroom reside right outside the garage, where everything is “dumped” once the school day is over?
-If so, cubbies are perfect for things like shoes.
+In areas like the mudroom, think carefully about how you use the space.
+When do you most often walk through that door?
+For many families, the mudroom becomes a catch-all as children and teens move in and out of the home.
+If it sits right outside the garage, everything may get dropped there once the school day ends.

 Benches